hackkosice/new-web/content/marathon/_index.md

   subtitle: HK Marathon
   title: Who can join?
   featureItem:
-  - icon : "ti-light-bulb" # here we use themify icon pack : https://themify.me/themify-icons
+  - icon : "ti-shortcode" # here we use themify icon pack : https://themify.me/themify-icons
     title: Programmers
     content: Many challenges can be solved through programming.
-  - icon : "ti-panel" # here we use themify icon pack : https://themify.me/themify-icons
+  - icon : "ti-ruler-pencil" # here we use themify icon pack : https://themify.me/themify-icons
     title: Designers
     content: Non-tech people like designers will be a strong support for every team.
-  - icon : "ti-search" # here we use themify icon pack : https://themify.me/themify-icons
+  - icon : "ti-light-bulb" # here we use themify icon pack : https://themify.me/themify-icons
     title: Thinkers, ideators
     content: "Creative solutions are needed to succeed in the completion of challenges."
   - icon : "ti-rocket" # here we use themify icon pack : https://themify.me/themify-icons
     title: Team leaders
-    content:  An enthusiastic teamleader is a must-have!
+    content: An enthusiastic team leader is a must-have!

 column-list1:
   title: What is a challenge?